OG40785/expense-tracker/README.md

 The **Expense Tracker** is a simple command-line tool designed to help you manage your expenses efficiently.

+The idea for the project comes from [Developer Roadmaps](https://roadmap.sh/backend/projects).

 #### Setup Instructions

 1. Copy the Project Folder